Mission and Vision

 CENGN, an NCE (Networks of Centres of Excellence) funded CECR (Centres of Excellence for Commercialization and Research), works with small and medium-sized businesses, multinationals, the government, and academia to strengthen Canada’s leadership in Next Generation Networking (NGN).
 This Centre of Excellence strives to create an ecosystem that accelerates the growth of the Canadian Information and Communications Technology sector.

-CENGN is a consortium of its member organizations, including: Bell, Cisco, EXFO, Fujitsu, GENBAND, Invest Ottawa, Juniper, Mitel, Nokia, Rogers, TELUS, Wind River, and Zayo.
+CENGN is a consortium of its member organizations, including: Bell Canada, Cisco, EXFO, GENBAND, Invest Ottawa, Juniper, Mitel, Nokia, Rogers, TELUS, and Wind River,.
 These competing organizations come together, putting aside their rivalry, and instead cooperate in CENGN’s vision to support commercialization in Canada – we call this: co-opetition.
 The goal of CENGN is to strategically fill the gaps identified in the Canadian telecommunications commercialization ecosystem – to ensure that Canadian small and medium enterprises (SMEs), start-ups and researchers have access to industry guidance/knowledge and a multi-vendor open-platform for validation of their technologies and services.

 Members & Partners Board of Directors AGM Directory

 Kim Devooght Vice President, Public Sector, Cisco Canada